 EDC7024 – RESEARCH METHODS

+Research Methods support you as a developing learning leader, offering guidance and mentorship as practitioners commence their educational study.
 Studies and projects will be supported in the area of educational diversity and underachievement, policy developments, teaching innovation and trials (individually and/or with teams), technology enhanced learning, peer learning, curriculum development and enterprising education.

 STR7010 – RESEARCH STUDY (60 CATS)